About this listing

 All London airports are easy (St Pancras to Luton or Gatwick), the Piccadilly Line to Heathrow), the Metropolitan and DLR to City), the Victoria and mainline train to Stansted) or Liverpool Street to Southend.

 This is a great building to stay in.
 Please do respect the fact that the building is home to many other residents and be careful not to disturb them if you are taking photographs in the common areas.

 You may well have other guests staying in the guest accommodation.
-They have a self-contained kitchen and bathroom and should be able to be completely private other than sharing the front door entrance.
+They have a self-contained kitchen and bathroom and share the front door entrance.

 Please respect the books and if you touch them or move them, please leave them where they were.

 Please take outdoor shoes off before going down to the bedroom.

 Please - no smoking inside the flat.